pinojs/pino-pretty/Readme.md

 See the [Options](#options) section for all possible options.

-If you are using pino-pretty as stream and you need to provide options to pino, pass them as first argument and pino-pretty as second argument:
+If you are using `pino-pretty` as a stream and you need to provide options to `pino`, pass the options as the first argument and `pino-pretty` as second argument:

 ```js
 const pino = require('pino')